qredo/signing-agent/docs/usage.md

   ...
 ```

-- Setup an API key on Oracle Cloud
+- Set up an API key on Oracle Cloud
 - Download the config file for the api key, fill in the correct private key path
 - Either put the file in its default location of ~/.oci/config or
   put it in a custom location and set env var OCI_CONFIG_FILE to the full path including the filename
 - Create a vault and copy the OCID to the config file for the vault setting
 - Create an encryption key (AES or RSA) in the vault, copy it's OCID to the config secretEncryptionKey setting
 - Copy the compartment OCID from the compartment where the vault was created
-- Set a secret name where the signing agent will store its configuration and keys
+- Set a secret name where the Signing Agent will store its configuration and keys
-- Start the signing agent and register an agent using the API
+- Start the Signing Agent and register an agent using the API

 ### AWS Cloud Secrets Manager Storage

-In order to use AWS for configuration storage, set the `storage_type` to `aws` and provide the AWS Region and the name of the Secrets Manager secret.
+In order to use AWS for configuration storage, update your configuration storage setting, i.e.  set the `storage_type` to `aws` and provide the AWS Region and the name of the Secrets Manager secret in the [YAML configuration file](https://developers.qredo.com/signing-agent/v2-signing-agent/configure/).

 For example, your YAML config should look something like the following:

 ```yaml
 store: